diefenbach/django-lfs/docs/user/concepts/reviews.rst

 product view and the :ref:`average rating portlet
 <portlets_concepts_average_rating>`.

-Logged in customers can review a product only once.
-Anonymous customers can review a product just once in a session.
+Logged in customers can review a product only once, anonymous customers just once in a session.

 Shop administrators can influence the way reviews are handled, e.g. whether reviews are moderated or which fields are required.
 See :ref:`settings